hazim2016/aws-database-migration/README.md

 <img src="https://i.imgur.com/B4R53Kc.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Rename ost-sampleconfig.php to ost-config.php.
 Change permission setting from disabled inherentence and give all permission to everyone so osTicket can make changes to the file.
+In anycase dealing with permissions and access you have to give the least permission.
 </p>
 <br />